 Carpet manufacturers either produce nylon in-house or purchase the fiber from an outside source and turn that fiber into a carpet.
 There are many companies that produce nylon to sell to carpet manufacturers, such as Invista (producers of StainMaster fiber formerly produced by DuPont).

 Generally, nylons produced in-house will cost less than those purchased elsewhere.
 This is due to the elimination of the additional link in the supply chain and is not usually an indication that in-house nylons are of lower quality.

 Cost of Nylon Carpeting

 Nylon is readily available at all price points.
-It is a versatile fiber that can be used in lower grade (entry-level) products for added durability over other inexpensive fiber types (such as polyester and olefin) but it is also suitable for higher-end products with longer warranties.
+It is a versatile fiber that can be used in a lower grade (entry-level) products for added durability over other inexpensive fiber types (such as polyester and olefin), but it is also suitable for higher-end products with longer warranties.